gjermundnor/webpack-es6-setup/README.md

-# Basic Webpack config with ES6 setup
+# Basic Webpack config with React ES6 setup
 Just a really basic setup to get started.
 Made for personal use and preferences, but free for anyone to clone and use.